 What Are The Kinds of Auto Racing?

 Auto racing has been popular since the creation of the automobile.
-Humans have always had a fascination with speed, from the ancient Olympic Games and foot and chariot races, to the advent of horse racing, to the creation of the first auto races.
+Humans have always been fascinated with speed, from the ancient Olympic Games and foot and chariot races to the advent of horse racing to the creation of the first auto races.

 There are several different kinds of auto racing, and the major formats include:

 - Drag Racing

 Below we outline each racing format, including the kind of car in each race, how long each race is, distinguishing characteristics of each kind of racing, and where you can find coverage and races of each format.
 Let’s take a closer look!

 Open-wheel racing is a type of auto racing where the wheels are uncovered outside the car’s body.
 Open-wheel cars are also characterized by having their engines in the back of the car.
 The two most recognizable open-wheel racing series are Formula 1 and IndyCar, which also happen to be two of the world’s most popular racing series.

 Open-wheel races take place worldwide, and tracks are not uniform (unlike NASCAR, where almost every race track is an oval).
 F1 cars clock in with an average racing speed of 120 mph, though they can reach over 200 mph.